 The IHI Group provides society with products, services, and technologies that contribute to the conservation of the global environment and the reduction of environmental burdens.

 Article 4.
-Conservation of Global Environment and Reduction of Environmental Burdens in Business Activities tion, improvement of the efficiency of global resource use, and reduction of waste generation, in order to achieve a decarbonized and resource-recycling society
+Conservation of Global Environment and Reduction of Environmental Burdens in Business Activities

 The IHI Group strives to conserve the global environment and reduce environmental burdens in all of its business activities as follows.